zeffii/BlenderSciViz/README.md

 **The sci_viz module**
 The `sci_viz` module can be placed inside the blender scripts folder like `../scripts/modules/sci_viz` , it allows you to easily import that various utilities when you understand what they do.
-For example if you need to make a bunch of links in nodes add
+For example if you need to make a bunch of node links in add these lines to the top of your python script and you can use the 'node mini grammar' to connect nodes.

     import sci_viz
     from sci_viz.node_tools import make_link